TykTechnologies/tyk-sync/README.md

 Available Commands:
-  dump        Dump will extract policies and APIs from a target (dashboard) help        Help about any command publish     publish API definitions from a Git repo or file system to a gateway or dashboard sync        Synchronise a github repo or file system with a gateway
+  dump        Dump will extract policies and APIs from a target (dashboard) examples    Shows a list of all available tyk examples help        Help about any command publish     publish API definitions from a Git repo or file system to a gateway or dashboard sync        Synchronise a github repo or file system with a gateway